openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-provide-and-consume.md

     var num: Int64 = 10
     ```

-4. When initializing an \@Consume variable, if the developer has not defined a corresponding \@Provide variable with the same key, the framework will throw a runtime error, indicating that the \@Consume variable initialization failed due to the inability to find a corresponding \@Provide variable with the same key (variable name or alias).
+4. When initializing an \@Consume variable, if the developer does not define an \@Provide variable with the corresponding key, the framework will throw a runtime error, indicating that initialization failed because no \@Provide variable with the matching key (variable name or alias) could be found.

-    【Incorrect Example】
+    **Counterexample:**

     ```cangjie
     @Component